eniac/Flightplan/flightplanner/README.md

 # Examples
-The input files, configuration and command-line arguments for several examples are provided in the `examples\` directory.
+The input files, configuration and command-line arguments for several examples are provided in the `examples/` directory.
 All of these examples are emitted by the Flightplan analyser through its tests in `run_everything.sh`, which in turn are based on new and third-party P4 program examples.

 Most of these examples can be executed as follows: